Shahberi Saga: Another Builder Booked Under NSA For Constructing Flats On Authority's Land

-Now, a year after the incident, the Greater Noida Industrial Development Authority (GNIDA) has declared all the buildings in Shahberi village as illegal and ordered their demolition.
-There are around 1,000 buildings and as many as 25,000 people, who are on the verge of losing their home.
+Recently, the GNIDA declared all the buildings in Shahberi village as illegal and ordered their demolition.
+This meant nearly 25,000 people living in over 1,000 buildings are on the verge of losing their homes.

 When did the Shahberi crisis begin?

 In 2011, the GNIDA had notified the acquisition of prime agricultural land for industrial use.
 Following which a group of farm landowners approached the Allahabad High Court, challenging the notification issued as they accused the authority of allotting the land to private builders for the construction of a residential township.
 As a result, the HC denotified Shahberi, which meant any construction in the area would be illegal and no layout plans would be approved.